 In the summer of 2014, baritone Jonathan Hays returned to Central City Opera to perform the role of Reverend Gruffydd in the world premiere production of How Green Was My Valley by Roger Ames.
-He will reprise the role in November with El Paso Opera, where he will also perform the role of Angelotti in Giocomo Puccini’s Tosca later in the season.
+He will reprise the role in November with El Paso Opera, where he will also perform Angelotti in Tosca later in the season.
 This past spring, Hays joined tenor William Ferguson and pianist Craig Ketter on Dickinson College’s Stellfox Literary Award Concert for the world premiere of Robert Pound’s musical setting of poems by Pulitzer Prize-winning poet Paul Muldoon and Nobel Prize-winning poet Seamus Heaney.
 Hays recently originated the role of the Narrator in the world premiere of Martin Bresnick and J.D.
 McClatchy's My Friend's Story at Yale University for the International Festival of Arts and Ideas, and sang Carl Nielsen's Symphony No.3: Sinfonia Espansiva with the Harrisburg Symphony, Mozart’s Don Giovanni at the University of Memphis, and Mohammed Fairouz’s Anything Can Happen with the Dickinson College Choir and Orchestra.